PIONEER POWER SOLUTIONS, INC. Revenue Disclosure

 Power generation systems represent considerable investments that require proper maintenance and service in order to operate reliably during a time of emergency.
 The Company’s power maintenance programs provide preventative maintenance, repair and support service for the Company’s customers’ power generation systems.

-The timing of revenue recognition, customer billings and cash collections results in accounts receivable, contract assets and deferred revenue at the end of each reporting period.
+The timing of revenue recognition, customer billings and cash collections results in accounts receivable and deferred revenue at the end of each reporting period.
 Contract assets include unbilled amounts typically resulting from revenue recognized exceeding amounts billed to customers for contracts utilizing an input method based on the proportion of labor hours incurred as compared to the total estimated labor hours for the fixed-fee contract performance obligations.
 The Company bills customers as work progresses in accordance with agreed-upon contractual terms, either at periodic intervals, upon achievement of contractual milestones or upon deliveries.

 Revenue Recognition